objectbox/objectbox-dart/README.md

 ## Dart integration

 In general, Dart class annotations are used in order to design ObjectBox entities in the most intuitive way possible.
 Note that right now, only a limited set of types is supported; this will be expanded upon in the near future.
 Entity IDs and UIDs defined in their respective annotations need to be unique across all entities, while property IDs only need to be unique in their respective entity; property UIDs also need to be globally unique.
-Additionally, each entity needs its own _Id_ property of type _Long_.
+Additionally, each entity needs its own _Id_ property of type _Long_; its value always needs to be >= 1.
 All non-annotated class instance variables are ignored by ObjectBox.

     import "../lib/objectbox.dart";